BWIA West Indies Airways

-BWIA West Indies Airways Limited, known locally as "Bee-Wee" and also as British West Indian Airways and BWIA International, was the national airline based in Trinidad and Tobago.
+BWIA West Indies Airways Limited, known locally as "Bee-Wee" and previously as British West Indian Airways and BWIA International Airways, was the flag carrier of Trinidad and Tobago.
 At the end of operations, BWIA was the largest airline operating out of the Caribbean, with direct service to the United States, Canada, and the United Kingdom.
-Its main base was Piarco International Airport (POS), Piarco, with major hubs at Grantley Adams International Airport (BGI) and Cheddi Jagan International Airport (GEO) during 2006.
+Its main hub was Piarco International Airport (POS), Piarco, with major hubs at Grantley Adams International Airport (BGI) in Barbados and Cheddi Jagan International Airport (GEO) in Guyana during 2006.
 It was headquartered in the BWIA Administration Building in Piarco, Tunapuna–Piarco on the island of Trinidad.
 The company slogan was Sharing our warmth with the world.

 The company announced on 8 September 2006 that the airline would be shut down on 31 December 2006.
 All of the approximately 1700 employees were separated from the company but applied for new contracts with a new entity, Caribbean Airlines.

 History

 Early history

 British West Indian Airways was established on 27 November 1939 by New Zealander Lowell Yerex.
-Operations started on 27 November 1940 with a Lockheed Lodestar twin on daily services between Trinidad and Barbados.
+Operations started on 27 November 1940 with a piston powered Lockheed Lodestar twin engine aircraft on daily services between Trinidad and Barbados.
 By 1942, the airline had three aircraft of this type.
 In 1947, BWIA was taken over by British South American Airways (BSAA), after a few months operating as British International Air Lines the 'BWIA' name was restored on 24 June 1948 for operating routes among the Caribbean Islands using Vickers Viking twin piston-engined airliners.